-- EP-4 Radioactive Effluents or Radiation Levels at Site Boundary projected to result in TEDE of 15 mrem accumulated over 24 hours. - EP-5 Bomb Threat with Possible Radiological Implications. - EP-6 Prolonged Fire or Minor Explosions within Facility but Non-Specific to the Reactor or its Control Systems. - EP-7 Failure of Experiment with Minor Releases of Radioactivity (Levels > 10 X DAC on Stack Particulate/Gaseous and/CAM's) - EP-8 Report of Severe Weather Phenomenon Which Could Strike the Facility and Adversely Affect the Reactor Safety Systems.
+- EP-4 Radioactive Effluents or Radiation Levels at Site Boundary projected to result in TEDE of 15 mrem accumulated over 24 hours. - EP-5 Bomb Threat or Credible Security Threat Affecting the Reactor Building - EP-6 Prolonged Fire or Minor Explosions within Facility but Non-Specific to the Reactor or its Control Systems. - EP-7 Report of Severe Weather Phenomenon Which Could Strike the Facility and Adversely Affect the Reactor Safety Systems.